 Repealing and replacing the Mental Health Act

-Public consultation is now closed – thank you to everyone who made a submission.
+Public consultation opened in October 2021 and closed in January 2022 – thank you to everyone who made a submission.

-All submissions received have been reviewed by an external independent research company and they have provided the Ministry of Health with a thematic analysis of all the submissions.
-More information can be found on the outcomes of the public consultation and the analysis of all submissions:
+All submissions received were reviewed by an external independent research company and a thematic analysis of all the submissions has been published.
+More information can be found on the outcomes of the public consultation and the analysis of all submissions at:

 Background to the public consultation